 About Mark R. Baran

-Mark Baran is a Principal in the Tax Department at Marks Paneth LLP.
+Mark Baran, JD LL.M., is a Principal in the Tax Department at Marks Paneth LLP.
 He has more than 25 years of specialized tax, transactional and legal experience advising publicly-traded and private companies, regulated financial institutions, investors, high net worth individuals, and government agencies.
 Mr. Baran provides specialized tax consulting and transactional services to a broad spectrum of clients and industries including the public sector.
-He routinely provides tax opinions on the tax implications of proposed transactions,...
+He routinely provides tax opinions on the tax implications of...
 READ MORE +